🎯 The Problem with Traditional API Debugging

 - 🔧 5 essential extensions create complete API debugging workflow

-- ?Postman Interceptor eliminates 99% of manual request copying
+- -Postman Interceptor eliminates 99% of manual request copying

 - 📄 JSON Viewer makes API responses readable instantly